-As I wrote on my other article, hybrid learning is a combination of online learning and face-to-face education.
+As I wrote in my other article, hybrid learning is a combination of online learning and face-to-face education.

 The training is composed of two sets: an online class instruction and the practicum.

-Online class instruction includes theoretical interaction between the instructor and its participant.
-The instructor and trainees convene in a virtual meeting via Zoom, Skype or Google Classroom.
+Online class instruction includes theoretical interaction between the instructor and the participant.
+The instructor and trainees convene in a virtual meeting via Zoom, Skype, or Google Classroom.

 Practicum is the application of your online classes.
-During this time, the trainees will get a hands on experience about the whole gist of a class via simulator or actual operation.
+During this time, the trainees will get hands-on experience with the whole gist of a class via a simulator or actual operation.

 Enrollment via Online or On-site?

-At first, I thought many training centers will open such king of hybrid learning.
+At first, I thought many training centers would open such kind of hybrid learning.

-And I was expecting training centers would be transparent in posting their schedules and fees but it wasn’t always the case.
+I was expecting that they would be transparent in posting their schedules and fees but it wasn’t always the case.

 Furthermore, I thought they would increase their online presence since the very reason we have blended learning is to keep physical distancing away.
 That too wasn’t much seen.

-Though I received replies from my inquiries via messenger and email, you will still be better entertained when going to their office.
+Though I received replies to my inquiries via messenger and email, you will still be better entertained when going to their office.